 - 4.102 The NPPF identifies that access to high quality open spaces and opportunities for sport and recreation can make an important contribution to the health and wellbeing of communities.
 It highlights that planning policies should be based on robust and up to date assessments of the needs for open space, sports and recreation facilities and opportunities for new provision.
 The NPPG offers the following guidance on what constitutes open space: 'Open space, which includes all open space of public value, can take many forms, from formal sports pitches to open areas within a development, linear corridors and country parks.
-It can provide health and recreation benefits to people living and working nearby; have an ecological value and contribute to green infrastructure, as well as being an important part of the landscape and setting of built development, and an important component in the achievement of sustainable development'. - 4.103 The Northumberland PPG17 Open Space, Sport and Recreation Assessment (2011) looks at existing provision of open spaces across the County and their quality and proposed standards.
-However, the emerging Northumberland Core Strategy does not include proposed standards.
-It explains that shortages cannot be assessed solely on the basis of quantitative assessments that groups together all types of sports field or all types of children's play, highlighting that different activities will be better provided for than others.
-The policy approach within the emerging Core Strategy is a flexible one, identifying that the requirement should not only be based on the Playing Pitch Strategy and Open Space, Sport and Recreation Assessment, but account should also be taken of up to date local evidence on need.

-4.104 Policy PNP 23 therefore seeks to ensure that the minimum levels of open and recreation space are provided in new developments in accordance with up to date relevant guidance.
-At the time of the submission of this Plan, the guidance produced by Fields in Trust26 should be considered the appropriate guidance.
+It can provide health and recreation benefits to people living and working nearby; have an ecological value and contribute to green infrastructure, as well as being an important part of the landscape and setting of built development, and an important component in the achievement of sustainable development'. - 4.103 The Northumberland PPG17 Open Space, Sport and Recreation Assessment (2011) looks at existing provision of open spaces across the County and their quality and proposed standards. - 4.104 Policy PNP 23 seeks to ensure that the minimum levels of open and recreation space are provided in new developments in accordance with up to date relevant guidance.
+At the time of the submission of this Plan, the guidance produced by Fields in Trust should be considered the appropriate guidance.
 Policy PNP 23 will therefore contribute towards the delivery of Plan Objective 5 which seeks to ensure that the community within the Neighbourhood Plan area have access to the services and facilities they need.